josephedward/Libridex/info/README.md

 **Recommendation System for Audiobook Shuffle App (Libridex)**
 1. Scrape as much data as possible from librivox.org
 2. Store indexing information alongside classification data in database.
-3. Pull from database into python, and train our model via Cosine Similarity algorithm.
+3. Pull from database into python, and train our model via content filtering algorithm.
 4. Store the results as a set number of ‘recommended’ (ex.
 3) audiobooks alongside each audiobook in the database.
 5. Serve these recommendations from Flask to the UI client layer application.